 This is the remaining available cargo capacity after the RV has been loaded with water and LP gas.
 Water and propane weights are already adjusted into this Cargo Carrying Capacity so that you do not have the additional calculations to perform in determining your correct load limit.

-HITCH RECEIVERS
+HITCH RECEIVER

-If your RV is factory equipped with a hitch receiver attached to the rear, whether it is a cargo carrying hitch or an actual tow rated hitch, you will need to account for any loading that you may add as cargo weight.
-There are two factory installed hitch types offered as follows:
+If your RV is factory equipped with a hitch receiver attached to the rear, you will need to account for any loading that you may add as cargo weight.